roman380/gdcl.co.uk-mpeg4/readme.md

 Current version of the project is supposed to be built by Visual Studio 2019.
 It should be fairly easy to build with earlier versions of toolset as well.

+You will need to clone https://github.com/roman380/Windows-classic-samples.git at directshow branch into directory `Windows-classic-samples` at the same level as this repository directory.

 ## Update History

 ### Jun 2015 - Jan 2020